accessibilitysupported/a11ysupport.io/documentation/at/jaws.md

 JAWS is a popular screen reader for windows based computers.

+## TODO

+This information is still in development.
+Feel free to contribute.
+The following still needs to be done:

+* Add information on how to capture output for tests (manual, copy/paste, etc)
+* add details on how to find the version of the sr and os
+* Proof read
+* Ensure that the listed commands are accurate and make sense

 ## Install

 You can [download and install JAWS from Freedom Scientific](https://www.freedomscientific.com/Products/Blindness/JAWS).
 A time-limited demo is available.